 With BIM’s growing importance it poses the question: where does that leave Australia?
 It is undeniable that Australia is trailing the industry leaders.
 Despite this fact, BIM is becoming increasingly popular in Australia.
 The construction market has demonstrated enthusiasm for BIM, but the main push has come from the Federal Government as well as various state government departments.
 State and federal governments have acknowledged that BIM is the global building industry standard and have thus issued a series of long term plans to increase the implementation of BIM in Australia.

-- Whilst there are no blanketed government mandates in Australia yet, in March 2016 the Australian Government’s Standing Committee on Infrastructure, Transport and Cities have urged to make BIM compulsory on government funded infrastructure projects exceeding $50million in costs.
+- Whilst there are no blanketed government mandates in Australia yet, in March 2016 the Australian Government’s Standing Committee on Infrastructure, Transport and Cities has urged to make BIM compulsory on government-funded infrastructure projects exceeding $50million in costs.

 - The NSW Government also mandated the use of BIM for Sydney Metro Northwest, previously known as the North West Rail Link.
-It as an AU$8.3bil project.
+It is an AU$8.3bil project.

 Limitations on BIM in Australia

 BIM is largely hampered in Australia by the lack of a contract capable of incorporating BIM.